vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 I couldn't belive I didn't know about this technology.
 I realized how much I'm trapped in the world of the enterprise software development a have no clue that there is an enitre field about Static site generators.

 The platform I came across is the leader and most popular in the field,  Jekyll.
-Looked promissing, but have poor support on Windows, s
+Looked promissing, but have poor support on Windows, so I decided to chose a technology made on platform which is much closer to my knowlede

 advantages
 you can just grab your content and migrate to another platform based on Markdown within hours
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NzUyNTExMDgsMTMwMTkzMjQwMiwxNz
+eyJoaXN0b3J5IjpbLTk5NjMxNzE2MSwxMzAxOTMyNDAyLDE3Nj
-Y2MjM4NTgxLDEwODg1OTA2ODQsMTI5MDk5OTE2NV19
+YyMzg1ODEsMTA4ODU5MDY4NCwxMjkwOTk5MTY1XX0=
 -->